ynonp/csh-course/labs/lab.md

 ## Part 7: Environment & Aliases

 1. Create a new directory named: `I have $5`
+2. Create a .csh script file to set up the following aliases:
     2. Create an alias that finds all files larger than 2k but smaller than 5k
     3. Create an alias that finds all directories in /tmp owned by the current user
     4. Create an alias that finds all files modified within the last 4 hours
-5. Create a shell function that finds partial matches of a file name, so you could type: `findpartial txt` to get all files with txt in their name
+    5. Create an alias that finds partial matches of a file name, so you could type: `findpartial txt` to get all files with txt in their name
     6. Create an alias for `cp` that turns it to `cp -i`
     7. Create an alias for `rm` that turns it to `rm -i`
     8. Create an alias that prints how many files exist under current directory
     9. Create an alias that prints how many executable files exist under current directory
-10. Create a shell function that takes a date and prints how many files were modified in that date
+    10. Create an alias that takes a date and prints how many files were modified in that date